Skip to main content

 Should I pay the tax bill while my application is pending?

 Usually, yes, unless the locality clearly tells you not to.
-Montgomery County says first-time applicants still must pay the tax deadlines and can receive a refund later if relief is granted.
+Some first-time applicants still must pay the normal tax deadlines and may receive a refund later if relief is granted.
 Paying late can create interest, penalties, and extra stress.

 What if I moved into assisted living, a nursing home, or the hospital for a long stay?